-Note the following details of the code protection feature on Microchip devices:
+Note the following details of the code protection feature on Microchip products:

-- Microchip products meet the specification contained in their particular Microchip Data Sheet. - Microchip believes that its family of products is one of the most secure families of its kind on the market today, when used in the intended manner and under normal conditions. - There are dishonest and possibly illegal methods used to breach the code protection feature.
-All of these methods, to our knowledge, require using the Microchip products in a manner outside the operating specifications contained in Microchip's Data Sheets.
-Most likely, the person doing so is engaged in theft of intellectual property. - Microchip is willing to work with the customer who is concerned about the integrity of their code. - Neither Microchip nor any other semiconductor manufacturer can guarantee the security of their code.
-Code protection does not mean that we are guaranteeing the product as "unbreakable."
+- Microchip products meet the specifications contained in their particular Microchip Data Sheet. - Microchip believes that its family of products is secure when used in the intended manner, within operating specifications, and under normal conditions - Microchip values and aggressively protects its intellectual property rights.
+Attempts to breach the code protection features of Microchip product is strictly prohibited and may violate the Digital Millennium Copyright Act. - Neither Microchip nor any other semiconductor manufacturer can guarantee the security of its code.
+Code protection does not mean that we are guaranteeing the product is "unbreakable" Code protection is constantly evolving.
+Microchip is committed to continuously improving the code protection features of our products.

-Code protection is constantly evolving.
-We at Microchip are committed to continuously improving the code protection features of our products.
-Attempts to break Microchip's code protection feature may be a violation of the Digital Millennium Copyright Act.
-If such acts allow unauthorized access to your software or other copyrighted work, you may have a right to sue for relief under that Act.